marzekan/tictactoe-rl-agent/README.md

 Project supports agent training, code can be found in [train.py](https://github.com/marzekan/tictactoe-rl-agent/blob/main/train.py) file.

-Agent training is achieved by placing 2 agent.py agents agains one another for some number of iterations.
+Agent training is achieved by placing 2 agent.py agents against one another for some number of iterations.
 For now the number of iterations is hardcoded on this [line](https://github.com/marzekan/tictactoe-rl-agent/blob/7e633b794ba5b0bbe9c42f993522326728ff4d4d/main.py#L152):

     numberOfIterations = 200000